MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/search-and-delete-Teams-chat-messages.md

 - MOE150
 - MET150
 ms.assetid: 3526fd06-b45f-445b-aed4-5ebd37b3762a
-description: "Use Advanced eDiscovery and the Microsoft Graph Explorer to search for and purge chat messages in Microsoft Teams."
+description: "Use Advanced eDiscovery and the Microsoft Graph Explorer to search for and purge chat messages in Microsoft Teams, and respond to data spillage incidents in Teams."
 ---

 # Search and purge chat messages in Teams

 You can use Advanced eDiscovery and the Microsoft Graph Explorer to search for and delete chat messages in Microsoft teams.
 This can help you find and remove sensitive information or inappropriate content.
+This search and purge workflow will also help you respond to a data spillage incident, when content containing confidential or malicious information is released through Teams chat messages.​

 ## Before you search and purge chat messages